LukasHirsch99/dotfiles/README.md

 # My dotfiles

-This repo contains the dotfiles of my arch machine
+This repo contains the dotfiles for macos and linux

 [[TOC]]